NZR/DS-BOK/content/2_chapter2/chapter2-LargeScaleSurvey.md

 ## Project background

 The research team is investigating people's preferences regarding potential public policy changes.
-The objective is to obtain the perspective of 'the population' on specific health-related public measures.
+The objective is to obtain the perspective of the general population on specific health-related public measures.

 To ensure that a representative sample of the population will participate in the survey, the research team will outsource the execution of the survey to a private company specialised in this domain.
 The population in question is from a single European country in which the research team is located.
 For this study, the research team prepares the survey and the company disseminates it on their behalf.